-The formulation of the main algorithm of Theorem 1 (Section 3) and its analysis is contained in the subsequent sections of the paper.
+The formulation of the main algorithm of Theorem 1 is contained in Section 3, and its analysis in Section 4.
+Proof of Theorem 2 is given in Section 5.

-We introduce in this paper a new method of so-called small step improve-ments on the sets of path covers, and the auxiliary notions of justifications, consistency and a color alternating path.
+We introduce in this paper a new method of so-called small step improvements on the sets of path covers, and the auxiliary notions of justifications, consistency and color alternating paths.
 This could be of independent interest and we feel that might have also other algorithmic applications.
+Unlike the previous approximation algorithms for the above problems, we do not use a classical Hardvigsen's algorithm [H84] for computing a minimum cost cover with cycles of length 4 or more.
 We believe that an extension of our method could possibly result in even better approximation factors for the above problems.